Dassan17/CTF-Writeups/Athena/ATHENA.md

   ...
 }
 ```
-Now the situation is clearer: this is a classic rootkit.
-The function takes a pt_regs * as input, which contains a copy of all the CPU registers for the syscall.
-We focus on the si field, which corresponds to the rsi register.
+Now the situation is clearer: this is a classic `rootkit`.
+The function takes a `pt_regs *` as input, which contains a copy of all the CPU registers for the syscall.
+We focus on the si field, which corresponds to the `rsi register`.
+For who is less comfortable with system calls I will further explain the code in the `extra part`.

-In Linux, the kill system call is used to send a signal to a process, and sys_kill expects the int sig argument (the signal number) to be placed in the si register when it is called ([for reference](https://syscalls64.paolostivanin.com/)).
-So if we run kill with sig = 0x39 (57), the rootkit will execute give_root() instead of performing a normal kill.
+In Linux, the kill system call is used to send a signal to a process, and sys_kill expects the int sig argument (the signal number) to be placed in the %rsi register when it is called ([for reference](https://syscalls64.paolostivanin.com/)).
+So if we run kill with sig = 0x39 (57), the rootkit will execute `give_root()` instead of performing a normal kill.

 ```bash
 athena@routerpanel:~$ sudo /usr/sbin/insmod /mnt/.../secret/venom.ko